The Piggott School

 The Piggott School is a Church of England academy secondary school in Wargrave in Berkshire, England.
 The school has approximately 1,516 pupils and around 185 teaching staff.
 The school specialises in Modern Languages and Humanities.
 It has been awarded International school status by the British Council.
 The most recent inspection from Ofsted achieved an overall effectiveness rating of 'Good'.

 The Piggott School has a long established exchange programme with the Ville-Gymnasium School der Erftstadt, North Rhine-Westphalia, Germany, and other programmes with I.E.S.
 Las Canteras in Collado Villalba near Madrid, Spain, and with Lycée Jean Guéhenno, France.
 It is a partner school of the EU organised Comenius project.
 The Piggott School is also the only church of England secondary school in the Reading, Twyford area.
 The Piggott School is one of the best performing secondary schools in the Wokingham District.

 History

 The Piggott School was founded by Robert Piggott, a philanthropist, to cater for 20 poor boys and 20 poor girls in separate schools.
-The foundation stone was laid on 12 October 1939 it was officially opened on 17 September 1940.
+The foundation stone was laid on 12 October 1939 and officially opened on 17 September 1940.
 The school was originally built for 320 children.
-When was opened in 1940, it was already too small because war had broken out and an evacuation programme was underway (two million children were moved from London to the countryside within three days).
+When it was opened in 1940, it was already too small because war had broken out and an evacuation programme was underway (two million children were moved from London to the countryside within three days).
 This caused a doubling of the local population of children and far more pupils had to be accommodated by the school.
 Morning school was therefore organised for 'home' children.
 Afternoon school was for the 'visitors'.